acidanthera/Shiki/FAQ.en.md

 You may theoretically not do this but the consequences will be unspecified.

 - _Which GPUs this solution is known to glitch with?_
    - Azul GPUs (e.g. HD 4400, HD 4600) when used with a connector-full platform-id without a discrete GPU fail to play HD videos due to not working HDCP playback.
-The issue is unrelated to Shiki, and happens regardless of iTunes and QuickTime.
+The issue is unrelated to Shiki, and you need [IntelGraphicsFixup.kext](https://sourceforge.net/p/intelgraphicsfixup) to avoid freezes.

 - _Is my computer banned?_
 If you are able to view the trailers but bought movies do not play even after computer authorisation your NIC MAC might be banned.
 Sometimes it is possible to log out and reauthorise your computer after a short while.
 Otherwise you must change your LAN MAC address.
 Check System configuration FAQ for libHookMac usage details.
 If it helps you consider flashing your ethernet card with a different MAC (or using other ways to change it).

 - _Is Shiki opensource?_
-Not completely at this moment.
-Certain parts like tools or [kernel patcher](https://github.com/vit9696/AppleALC/tree/master/Common) are.
+It is opensource starting with version 2.0.0.

 - _How can I download a DRM protected trailer for a local test?_
 Enable coremedia tracing: `defaults write com.apple.coremedia cfbyteflume_trace 1`